Connect with others who understand.

 The History of Kugelberg-Welander Disease

-Kugelberg-Welander disease was named after Eric Kugelberg and Lisa Welander, Swedish neurologists and mycologists who researched the brain and muscles.
-The disease was first described in a research paper in 1956.
+Kugelberg-Welander disease was named after Eric Kugelberg and Lisa Welander, Swedish neurologists and mycologists (scientists who study fungi) who researched the brain and muscles.
+The disease was first described in a research article in 1956.
 A neurologist named Gunnar Wohlfart also participated in the research, so the condition is sometimes called Wohlfart-Kugelberg-Welander disease.

-Progressive SMA itself was first discovered in 1891 by physicians Guido Werdnig and Johan Hoffman.
+Physicians Guido Werdnig and Johan Hoffman first discovered progressive SMA in 1891.
 The condition was originally called Werdnig-Hoffmann disease, a name still used for SMA type 1.

 Kugelberg and Welander discovered that the age of onset for SMA can determine different outcomes of the disease.
-Specifically, the earlier a person develops SMA, the worse their outcome, due to the muscle and nerve deterioration during earlier stages of development.
+The earlier a person develops SMA, the worse their outcome will be, due to the muscle and nerve deterioration during earlier stages of development.

 Connecting the Dots Through Genetics

-A new breakthrough occurred in 1995 with the discovery of the survival motor neuron gene (SMN1).
+A breakthrough occurred in 1995 with the discovery of the survival motor neuron gene (SMN1).
 The SMN1 gene helps motor neurons survive by encoding a particular protein.
-A mutation of this gene causes 95 percent of SMA cases.
+A mutation (change, or variant) of this gene causes 95 percent of SMA cases.
 In 1999, researchers made a second important discovery, the SMN2 gene.
-The number of copies of this gene a person has can influence the severity of their SMA.
+The number of copies of this gene a person has can influence how severe their SMA will be.

 The discovery of the SMN1 and SMN2 genes led to genetic testing for SMA.
 Although terms for the disease like Kugelberg-Welander are still used, clinical designations for SMA are now structured by types, based on the age that symptoms of the disease first occur.

-• SMA type 0 (severe) — Onset occurs in utero
+• SMA type 0 (severe) — Starts before birth

-• SMA type 1 (severe) — Onset occurs in newborns
+• SMA type 1 (severe) — Appears in newborns

-• SMA type 2 (intermediate) — Onset occurs from 3 to 15 months
+• SMA type 2 (intermediate) — Develops between 3 and 15 months of age

-• SMA type 3 (mild) — Onset occurs from 18 months through early adulthood
+• SMA type 3 (mild) — Begins between 18 months through early adulthood

-• SMA type 4 (mild) — Onset in adulthood
+• SMA type 4 (mild) — Shows up in adulthood

 Read more about the causes of SMA.